Media incubator programme raises more than S$2m in seed funding

 Another company supported under the initiative, virtual reality and 360 degree video production studio Vostok VR, said its business has increased by more than 600 per cent within the first six months after Mediacorp's investment.

-Vostok VR chief executive officer Vitaliy Nechaev said that as a startup, the studio needed a "wide network of business contacts and qualified mentoring" to scale its products globally.
+Vostok VR's chief executive officer, Vitaliy Nechaev, said that as a start-up, the studio needed a "wide network of business contacts and qualified mentoring" to scale its products globally.
 "That's why we find the Mediapreneur programme so attractive," he said in the statement.

 "We aim to be the nurturing conduit to grow this healthy ecosystem of entrepreneurial space," he added.